 The Old Coast Guard Station is recognized on the National Register of Historic Places, as well as being a Virginia Beach landmark, preserving the history of both the United States Life-Saving and later the Coast Guard Services.
 It is a tribute and memory to Virginia's coastal communities and the shipwrecks of bygone eras.

-The Old Coast Guard station holds 1800 artifacts and over 1000 photos of United States Life Saving and Coast Guard Services, along with a library filled with books, papers, and oral histories.
+The Old Coast Guard station holds 1800 artifacts and over 1000 photos of the United States Life Saving and Coast Guard Services, along with a library filled with books, papers, and oral histories.
 When I went inside there were two floors housing all of this information, they called it the Upper and Lower Gallery.

 Old Coast Guard Station Lower Gallery